-In the spring of 1959, Perl-Mack Co. finalized plans for a large subdivision north of Denver in unincorporated Adams County.
-The plans for this new community included designs of commercial, industrial, recreational and school areas that was to be centered around a regional shopping complex.
+In the spring of 1959, Perl-Mack Co. finalized plans for a 280-acre pre-planni subdivision north of Denver in unincorporated Adams County.
+The plans for this new community included community facilities, golf course, six elementary schools, a senior high school, fire station, a dozen churches and numerous parks to be centered around a regional shopping complex.
+At that time it was the state's largest pre-planned model community.

 On June 30, 1959, more than 15,000 people visited the first five show homes, located on the northeast corner of what is now the intersection of Interstate 25 and 104th Avenue.
 Those visitors were so impressed with the homes, which ranged in price from $13,500 to $20,350, the high volume of orders swamped Perl-Mack's staff.